Enjoying the blog? like the page on facebook!

 The campaign itself is very simple. it is called; ‘Lets Talk’.
 Lets talk about depression, being the inference.
 Now for a person who suffers from depression and writes a daily mental health blog, this part would not appear to be particularly difficult for me.
 However, that is not exactly the case, is it?
 I mean, I’m sat here in my lovely cosy cloak of anonymity, talking at people who don’t know me.
 In the real world, the non-digital world, I am merely a mental health ghost.

-Apart from my girlfriend I don’t talk openly about it to anyone.
+Apart from my, now ex, girlfriend I don’t talk openly about it to anyone.
 I don’t really ‘raise awareness’ in the real world, and on the internet it is difficult.
 This is something I have given much consideration too.
 That is because, although the majority of the world has access the internet, everyone actually hangs out in often small segregated parts of it.
 You’ve got the goths over there, the geeks in that corner, the jocks on that bench and the misfits in the other corner.

 This is a problem.